Being A New Mom Is Fighting Plenty of Worries

 It is not easy to find like-minded moms and become friends.
 This often requires patience and acceptance of the fact that you could be rejected.
 For a shy person like me, making new friends requires effort and usually doesn’t happen on its own.
 It might be uncomfortable sometimes but it is absolutely necessary that we shun all our inhibitions while looking for people with whom to share our parenting stories and enjoy being with.
 You might not necessarily click with every mother you meet but you need to keep putting yourself out there.

-When we moved to the new city, I started going out for playdates with the moms I met and their kids, so my daughter also made new friends and adjusted to the new surroundings.
+When we moved to the new city, I started going out to playdates with the moms I met and their kids, so my daughter also made new friends and adjusted to the new surroundings.
 I also signed up for Yoga classes, and I made amazing friends there too.
 Yoga helped me have a healthy body and mind.
 More than that, it gave me a chance to interact with so many people.

 It’s Not Selfish To Make Time For Your Friendships